Rskul/learning-Python/README.md

 Project and skills to learn on them

 Game of life - done

--cellular automata following rules of Conways game of life
+cellular automata following rules of Conways game of life
   - Python basics
     - data types
     - if,else, elif